Suji-2d/entertainment-rec/README.md

 Note
 This implementation serves as a foundational recommendation system.
 Users are encouraged to customize the code and dataset for improved accuracy and relevance.
 Happy watching! 🍿

-Deployment platform: Stremlit
-App-link: https://suji-2d-entertainment-rec-home-j85wxs.streamlit.app/  (APP may take little time to load)
+*App-link*: https://suji-2d-entertainment-rec-home-j85wxs.streamlit.app/  (APP may take little time to load)

-BUG: In movies data set 'Scream', 'Spider-Man' movie name have duplicate issue - remove duplicare enteries in all data set
+*BUG*: In movies data set 'Scream', 'Spider-Man' movie name have duplicate issue - remove duplicare enteries in all data set